singhya/TopicModels/README.md

 ##### Classification
 ###### SVM
 This folder has python code to learn Support Vector Machine (SVM) using ECTM features.
 The csv files has ECTM features.
 This code uses sklearn and pandas inbuilt libraries in python.

+###### Naive Bayes
+This folder has python code for our baseline classification model - Naive Bayes.
+The features used are the words of the documents, excluding stop words.